Data Science Professional Development Award

 - This is an undergraduate-level course, and it is anticipated that those undertaking it will be qualified to HNC, HND, or Degree level, preferably in a related subject area, Technical, Scientific, or Mathematical.

-- If you are unsure about using Python and R programming languages, we advise completing the NPA Data Science with Python and R course, which runs from January to June and is also free to study for residents of Scotland.
+- If you are unsure about using Python and R, we advise completing the NPA Data Science with Python and R course, which runs from January to June and is free to study for residents of Scotland.

 English Proficiency Requirements